 The Booragoon Precinct boundary, as shown on the map below, is located between Marmion Street North, Riseley Street, Davy Street North and Almonbury Road in Booragoon.

-The review process is set to begin in mid-to-late 2025, and as such, no one has been appointed by the City to lead its development.
+The review has commenced, and at this stage no individual has been appointed by the City to lead its development.

 The final decision for the Plan rests with the Western Australian Planning Commission (WAPC) in consultation with the City and relevant State agencies.